gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 ### ARC Optimization

-The main implication for ARC optimization is that instead of eliminating just retains, releases, it must be able to recognize `load_strong`, `store_strong` and set their flags as appropriate.
+The main implication for ARC optimization is that instead of eliminating just retains, releases, it must be able to recognize ownership qualified `load`, `store` and set their flags as appropriate.

 ### Function Signature Optimization

 Semantic ARC affects function signature optimization in the context of the owned to guaranteed optimization.
 Specifically:

-1. A `store_strong` must be recognized as a release of the old value that is being overridden.
-In such a case, we can move the `release` of the old value into the caller and change the `store_strong` into a `store_strong [init]`.
+1. A `store [assign]` must be recognized as a release of the old value that is being overridden.
+In such a case, we can move the `release` of the old value into the caller and change the `store [assign]` into a `store [init]`.
-2. A `load_strong` must be recognized as a retain in the callee.
-Then function signature optimization will transform the `load_strong` into a `load_strong [guaranteed]`.
+2. A `load [copy]` must be recognized as a retain in the callee.
+Then function signature optimization will transform the `load [copy]` into a `load [guaranteed]`.
 This would require the addition of a new `@guaranteed` return value convention.